fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * Use `pip` and `pip3` (Python 3) to install and manage packages from PyPI.

 * `pip` is installed by default in Python 3.4.

+## 7. Collaboration

+### Item 53: Use Virtual Environments for Isolated and Reproducible Dependencies

+* `pip` installs new packages globally.

+* Python can only have a single global version of a module installed.

+* `venv` (available in Python 3.4) or `virtualenv` (needs to be installed) can be used to create isolated versions of the Python environment, making environments reproducible.

+* When using `venv`, packages are installed locally with `pip`.

+* It's possible to dump all requirements of an environment with `pip freeze > requirements.txt`.
+To install from `requirements.txt`, use `pip install -r requirements.txt`.

+* Check [virtualenv.md](virtualenv.md) for more information.